The Solar System

 Mars

 This is the second largest planet and the fourth from the Sun.
 Mars has a carbon dioxide atmosphere.
 It has two moons: Deimos and Phobos.
 These are said to be captured asteroids.
 Its reddish color is due to the large amounts of iron-oxide on its surface.
-Its atmosphere is very thin and its surface is ridden with impact craters, like that of the Moon’s.
+Its atmosphere is very thin and its surface is riddled with impact craters, like that of the Moon’s.

 Jupiter